 Q : What Is ETC?

 A : ETC, School Of Musical Arts Is A Non-Profit Organization Providing Musical Instruction In Ensemble Singing And Dancing.
-We Have Five Performing Ensembles, The All Americans (Grades 9-12, Mixed), Rouge (Grades 9-12, All Treble Voices), The Main Street Singers (Grades 5-8), The New Generation (Grades 2-5), and vintage (adult).
+We Have Five Performing Ensembles, The All Americans (Grades 9-12, SATB), Rouge (Grades 9-12, All Treble Voices), The Main Street Singers (Grades 5-8), The New Generation (Grades 2-5), and vintage (adult).

 Q : What Do These Groups Do?